MAI Appraisal designation

 Commercial Real Estate Designation

-Warren K. Hoppke, SRPA, ASA Robert Nord, MAI
+Warren K. Hoppke, SRPA, SRA, ASA Robert Nord, MAI

 Senior Real Property Analyst Real Estate Consultant